Typsium/alchemist/lib.typ

     ),
   )
 }
-#let fragment(name: none, links: (:), lewis: (), vertical: false, mol) = molecule(name: name, links: links, lewis: lewis, vertical: vertical, mol)
+#let molecule(name: none, links: (:), lewis: (), vertical: false, mol) = fragment(name: name, links: links, lewis: lewis, vertical: vertical, mol)

 /// === Hooks
-/// Create a hook in the molecule.
+/// Create a hook in the fragment.
 It allows to connect links to the place where the hook is.
-/// Hooks are placed at the end of links or at the beginning of the molecule.
+/// Hooks are placed at the end of links or at the beginning of the fragment.
 /// - name (string): The name of the hook
 /// -> drawable
 #let hook(name) = {